progbisht/Mark/README.md

 # Demo
 S-1 : As soon as it displays the current time, date and temprature it starts recognizing voices and displays 'Say Hey Mark!'.

-S-2 : Next you have to say 'Hey Mark' when it displays 'Listening...' and then the assistant says 'I am here Sir Listening...'
+S-2 : Next you have to say 'Hey Mark' when it displays 'Listening...' and then the assistant says 'I am here Sir Listening...'.

 S-3 : Once it displays 'Listening'  you can pose queries like 'open google' or 'open youtube' or 'open command prompt' or 'best hotels in shimla' etc.

 Repeat S-2 and S-3 to work with assistant.